Corey-Burdick/Dirty-RAGS/README.md

 By default, rags only shows the first ten elements of a sorted or generated array.
 You can show the whole array with "-v", enabling verbose mode.

+If you wish to save a generated array, you can use the option "-s" to do so.
+This will output the generated array to "output.txt" in your working directory.

 You can see a list of all options with "-h" or "--help".

 **Examples:**